banach-space/llvm-tutor/README.md

 ```
 Similarly to `MBASub`, it replaces all instances of integer `add`according to
 the above formula, but only for 8-bit integers.
 The LIT tests verify that
 both the formula and the implementations are correct.
-You run it like this:
+You can run it like this:
 ```bash
 opt -load <build_dir>/lib/libMBAAdd.so -mba-add inputs/input_for_mba.c -o out.ll
 ```